1: Dade City, Where the Kumquat Rules (Pasco County)

 Floral City’s colorful murals

-Floral City is a charmer, so you might want to walk around – enjoy the colorful murals, the Florida Artists Gallery (and Café), the Floral City Heritage Museum, the Red Brick Place for art and gifts, and Hamptons Edge Bike Shop for cycling needs.
-But your visit won’t be complete without a stop at Ferris Groves for seasonal fresh citrus, juice and in season, red juicy Florida strawberries.
+Floral City is a charmer, so you might also want to walk around – enjoy the colorful murals, the Florida Artists Gallery (and Café), the Floral City Heritage Museum, the Red Brick Place for art and gifts, and Hamptons Edge Bike Shop for cycling needs.
+But your visit won’t be complete without a stop at Ferris Groves for seasonal fresh citrus, juice, and also in season, red juicy Florida strawberries.

 Ferris Groves for seasonal citrus and strawberries